aokumo-yh/contextai/README.md

 ## Demo Mode

-Babel Fish includes a built-in demo showcasing a US-Japan business negotiation with real-time cultural insights.
+Context AI includes a built-in demo showcasing a US-Japan business negotiation with real-time cultural insights.
 Click "Load Demo Conversation" to see it in action.

 ## Future Enhancements